Seneca-BSA/bsa/docs/seh500/lab7.md

 - [FRDM-K66F Freedom Module User’s Guide](https://www.nxp.com/webapp/Download?colCode=FRDMK66FUG) ([PDF](FRDMK66FUG.pdf))
 - [Kinetis K66 Reference Manual](https://www.nxp.com/webapp/Download?colCode=K66P144M180SF5RMV2) ([PDF](K66P144M180SF5RMV2.pdf))

-In our labs so far, we've been programming the processor directly using assembly language.
-In this lab, we'll explore combining assembly language with C programming language and how to use them interchangeablely in a program.
+In this lab, we'll further explore combining assembly language with C programming language and how to use them interchangeablely in a program.
+In addition, this lab will introduce the use of interrupt to control the blinking of an LED.

 ### Freedom Board Tricolour LED